spexod/iSLAT/README.md

 under "Saved lines file"
 - Show atomic lines: marks and labels atomic lines from the list saved in the folder ATOMLINES
-- Find single lines: identifies and marks isolated water lines using the parameter "Line separ." as their spectral separation
+- Find single lines: identifies and marks isolated lines using the parameter "Line separ." as their spectral separation
 - Add molecule: loads a molecule into the list of available molecules at the top left of the GUI; the new molecule must already be downloaded from HITRAN and stored in a .par file in the folder "HITRANdata"
 - Clear molecules: removes any additional molecules and leaves the default ones only
+- Molecule drop-down menu: select which molecule is considered for the zoomed-in plot and the rotation diagram, and for the "Find single lines" function

 ## Data examples
 iSLAT's release includes some continuum-subtracted spectra of